-All possible configurations can vary under a unique IC, and without impact on security. - The Master identification number is unique for all product configurations.
+All possible configurations can vary under a unique IC, and without impact on security. - The 2 Master identification numbers are unique for all product configurations.

 Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 14. - The rest of this document applies to all possible configurations of the TOE, except when a restriction is mentioned.
 For easier reading, the restrictions are typeset as indicated here.